reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Correctness.md

 - Morality features the following augmentations
 	- Concerns alternative systems of principles to regulate society; not systems of trade.
 	- Impartiality: Abstracts from any particular irrelevant circumstances, i.e. wealth, power, fame, race, etc.

-#### Comparisons

-What kinds of reason are moral reasons?
-Formal characterizations - make no reference to moral content
-1. Standard prudential reasons.
-This defeats the purpose of morality.
-Morality is supposed to constraint action in some way.
-2. Collective Reasons (Gauthier).
-Reasons for norms that would be rational for everyone to accept.
-E.g. norms whose general acceptance would benefit everyone.
-Substantive characterizations - make normative assumptions which are essential to morality
-1. Reasons behind veil of ignorance (Rawls).
-Reasons for norms that would be rational for everyone to accept in ignorance of their particular circumstances.
-2. Contractualist Reasons.
-Reasons for norms that would be reasonable to accept insofar as one had an interest in finding such norms.

 ## Motivation